knownorigin/docs.knownorigin.io/docs/guide/user-socials-verification.md

   verification can/will fail.
 If so then remove the linked tool in your settings on Twitter/Instagram account, log in out of KO and try again.

 * If you once got verified and then changed your social accounts, you will need to re-verify them to get the blue badge back.

+* When trying to verify if you DO NOT see a popup, try to disable popup blockers or other browser plugins which may stop the process.

+* It's best to do this process NOT on your phone, try a desktop or tablet, it works best on these.